wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

 Testing Requirements
 ====================

-All functional changes to xmain must be accompanied by unit tests using the LIT infrastructure.
-This requirement is no different from what the open source community expects.

 Commits to xmain are expected to meet a minimum level of stability and performance.
 Prior to requesting commit permission, developers should run